 NOTE: Compare Genesis 2:7 with 1 Corinthians 15:45 for verification.

 The creation text, Genesis 2:7, states that God breathed into the body of the first man the breath of life and he “became a living soul.”
 As such, the passage plainly shows that human beings are “living souls.”
 This explains why redeemed people who physically die during the future tribulation period are described as conscious living “souls” in heaven in Revelation 6:9-10.
 It’s obvious in Genesis 2:7 that what makes people living souls as opposed to dead souls is God’s breath of life.
 Without this breath of life the human soul is a dead soul.
-This is where the concept of Sheol comes into play: When a person physically dies the Bible teaches that the breath of life (i.e. spirit) 613182returns to God who gave it (Ecclesiastes 12:6-7; Job 34:14-15; Psalm 146:3-4).
+This is where the concept of Sheol comes into play: When a person physically dies the Bible teaches that the breath of life (i.e. spirit) returns to God who gave it (Ecclesiastes 12:6-7; Job 34:14-15; Psalm 146:3-4).
 What happens to a soul when God’s breath of life returns to Him and the soul is no longer a living soul?
 In other words, where are dead souls laid to rest?
 In Sheol, of course!
 Remember, as Greek and Hebrew scholar James Strong defined it, Sheol is “the world of the dead.”
 It’s not the world of the living, the world of conscious beings; no, it’s the world of the dead.
 And souls who are no longer animated by God’s spiritual breath of life are dead.
 That’s why they are placed in Sheol, because Sheol is the world of the dead.

 We know from the Scriptures that every human soul will ultimately be resurrected from Sheol.
 Old Testament saints will be resurrected at the time of Christ’s second coming at the end of the Tribulation (although some suggest that their souls were resurrected when Jesus ascended, as shown in Ephesians 4:8).
 Everyone else will ultimately be resurrected at the time of the Great White Throne judgment, which will take place immediately following the millennial reign of Christ on earth; this resurrection includes every unredeemed soul that’s ever existed throughout history.
 Christians don’t have to worry about going to Sheol, of course, because they’ve been spiritually born-again of the imperishable seed of Christ and possess eternal life in their spirits; hence, when authentic Christians physically die they are ushered into the presence of the LORD as shown in the aforementioned Revelation 6:9-10, as well as Philippians 1:20-24 and other passages — death holds no black pall over the blood-washed, spiritually reborn Christian for to “be with Christ… is better by far”!
 This is covered in detail here.